Freshman Student Housing

 Learning Communities are located in campus residence halls and apartments, depending on the program.
 No matter where students live, they enjoy access to community kitchens and living spaces, free laundry rooms, Wi-Fi and other amenities.

-For 2017, 89% of students will be assigned to one of their top five Learning Community preferences.
+For 2017, 89% of students were assigned to one of their top five Learning Community preferences.

 Honors & Cal Poly Scholars